HarmMunk/CUDAInstallation/README.md

 `E external/local_xla/xla/stream_executor/cuda/cuda_blas.cc:1515] Unable to register cuBLAS factory: Attempting to register factory for plugin cuBLAS when one has already been registered`

 One solution I will try is to run TensorFlow from in a Docker container.
 For this, the KVM virtual machine must be installed.

+But even without Docker, this runs fine on the GPU.
+It seems that something required is already installed when attempting to install that same piece of sofwtare again.

+Run `nvidia-smi` to watch GPU activity when an application that is supposed to use the GPU runs.